Cretaceous–Paleogene extinction event: Effects of impact

-2016 Chicxulub crater drilling project
+Aside from the hypothesized fire effects on reduction of insolation, the impact would have created a dust cloud that blocked sunlight for up to a year, inhibiting photosynthesis.
+The asteroid hit an area of gypsum and anhydrite rock containing a large amount of combustible hydrocarbons and sulfur, much of which was vaporized, thereby injecting sulfuric acid aerosols into the stratosphere, which might have reduced sunlight reaching the Earth's surface by more than 50%.
+Fine silicate dust also contributed to the intense impact winter, as did soot from wildfires.
+The climatic forcing of this impact winter was about 100 times more potent than that of the 1991 eruption of Mount Pinatubo.
+According to models of the Hell Creek Formation, the onset of global darkness would have reached its maximum in only a few weeks and likely lasted upwards of two years.
+Freezing temperatures probably lasted for at least three years.
+At Brazos section, the sea surface temperature dropped as much as 7 C-change for decades after the impact.
+It would take at least ten years for such aerosols to dissipate, and would account for the extinction of plants and phytoplankton, and subsequently herbivores and their predators.
+Creatures whose food chains were based on detritus would have a reasonable chance of survival.
 In 2016, a scientific drilling project obtained deep rock-core samples from the peak ring around the Chicxulub impact crater.
 The discoveries confirmed that the rock comprising the peak ring had been shocked by immense pressure and melted in just minutes from its usual state into its present form.
 Unlike sea-floor deposits, the peak ring was made of granite originating much deeper in the earth, which had been ejected to the surface by the impact.
 Gypsum is a sulfate-containing rock usually present in the shallow seabed of the region; it had been almost entirely removed, vaporized into the atmosphere.
-Further, the event was immediately followed by a megatsunami sufficient to lay down the largest known layer of sand separated by grain size directly above the peak ring.
 The impactor was large enough to create a 120 mi peak ring, to melt, shock, and eject deep granite, to create colossal water movements, and to eject an immense quantity of vaporized rock and sulfates into the atmosphere, where they would have persisted for several years.
 This worldwide dispersal of dust and sulfates would have affected climate catastrophically, led to large temperature drops, and devastated the food chain.